salesforceiq-oss/popgun/README.md

 ## Run Demo Popgun Application
-Run `bin/iqb install` in the root directory to install the npm and typings dependencies.
+Run `bin/iqb install` to install the npm and typings dependencies.

-Run `bin/iqb start` in the root directory to run a demo application with Popgun.
+Run `bin/iqb start` to run a demo application with Popgun.